Federal Housing Administration Risk Management Capital Assessment Projections (RMCAP)

 Challenge: FHA required accurate, timely, and actionable model output to manage its reserve fund, inform policy decisions, and report to stakeholders.
 The U.S. Housing and Urban Development’s (HUD’s) Federal Housing Administration (FHA) reimburses lenders when borrowers default on their FHA-insured mortgages.
 FHA receives funds through borrowers’ mortgage insurance payments but can draw upon Treasury funds, as it did in 2013, to pay claims that exceed FHA’s reserve fund, known as the Mutual Mortgage Insurance Fund (MMIF).
 Model outputs must be accurate and reliable to support FHA’s report to Congress, financial statements, and policy decisions that balance mission with economic sustainability.
 As a result, FHA remains under scrutiny from Congress, HUD’s Office of the Inspector General, and other stakeholders.

-To solve this problem, Summit turned to the cloud through its partnership with AWS.
+To solve this problem, Summit turned to the cloud through its partnership with AWS by utilizing Amazon Elastic Cloud Compute (EC2), Amazon Redshift, and Amazon Simple Storage Service (S3), Amazon Elastic Block Store (EBS), AWS Lambda.
 By moving data processing to AWS, Summit aims to reduce the models’ run time from days to hours.
 To address FHA’s need to see these numbers transformed into actionable intelligence, Summit works with Looker to provide a SQL-based data analytics platform, capable of digging deep into the data and returning visualizations.
-As trusted advisors, the Summit team uses and helps FHA use these business intelligence tools and builds customized reports in Looker, SAS, R, and SQL supported by AWS to help HUD make informed policy decisions.
+As trusted advisors, the Summit team uses and helps FHA use these business intelligence tools to build customized reports in Looker, SAS, R, and SQL supported by AWS to help HUD make informed policy decisions.

 Result: FHA has the intelligence it needs—at the necessary speed—to understand the implications of each day’s economic changes on its MMIF portfolio.
 The support of the Summit-AWS-Looker partnership helps ensure the stability and viability of this fundamental part of American home ownership.